mnit-rtmc/iris/docs/alerts.md

 organizations.

-The authorization process can be initiated by sending a request to [IPAWS@FEMA.DHS.GOV](mailto:IPAWS@FEMA.DHS.GOV), after which the IPAWS Program Office will send the necessary forms for completion.
-After the completed forms have been returned, an MOU will be provided for signature.
-Once the signed MOU has been executed, the URL required to access IPAWS-OPEN will be provided.
+The authorization process can be initiated by sending a request to [ipaws@fema.dhs.gov](mailto:IPAWS@FEMA.DHS.GOV), after which the IPAWS Program Office will send the necessary forms to sign up.

 ## CAP Feed

 A CAP feed is configured via a [comm link].
-The [comm config] must use the `CAP` protocol, with a `timeout` of 8 seconds and `idle disconnect` time of 10 seconds.
-A polling period of 60 seconds is recommended, but you may use longer periods if desired.
+The [comm config] must use either the `CAP-NWS` or `CAP-IPAWS` protocol.
+The recommended `timeout` is 8 seconds and `idle disconnect` time 10 seconds.
+A polling period of 60 seconds is also recommended, but you may use longer periods if desired.

 The `comm link` must contain the URL for a valid CAP feed.
 For IPAWS-OPEN, the `path` ends with `recent/`, followed by a date/time stamp.
 IRIS will add the